What? Why? How?

 Using Moodistory

 Yes, of course.
-You can change any property of any entry: the date/time, the mood, the list of selected events and the notes.
+You can change any property of any entry: the date/time, the location, the mood, the list of selected events, the notes and of course the image.

 Just open any entry and tap on the pencil icon that is located on the very top right.